liberkee/openldapjs/docs/README.md

 # Documentation and guides

-## Installing

- TODO

 ## Usage

-TODO : We will probably publish it as an npm package and just `npm install openldapjs`  and
+TODO : We will  publish it as an npm package and just `npm install openldapjs`  and
 ```javascript
 const LDAP = require('openldapjs');
 ```